-Status: District is working toward 10% Design Concept
+Status: MassDOT District Design Section is working toward 25% Design submittal in 2025.

-Road Condition Mobility Regional Connectivity Goods Movement Safety Environment GHG Livability 1 O 1 1 O 2 1 0 1 1
+Road Condition Mobility Regional Connectivity Goods Movement Safety Environment GHG Livability 1 0 1 0 1 0 1 1

-1 Need to determine if Belcher Square intersection will be included in project, and if so, LOS analysis (existing/proposed) will be required before point can be assigned.
+Need to determine if Belcher Square intersection will be included in project; if so, LOS analysis (existing/proposed) will be required before point can be assigned.